FreiheitalsAutonomie/FreiheitalsAutonomie/README.md

 - 👋 Hi, I’m @FreiheitalsAutonomie
-- 👀 I’m interested in Machine Learning, Data Mining and Dota2
+- 👀 I’m interested in Machine Learning, Reinforcement Learning and Dota2
 - 🌱 I’m currently learning RL and DM
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 735814564@qq.com